These Spinach and Feta Phyllo Cups are one of my favorite phyllo cup appetizers! They are "no bake" and can be ready in under 15 minutes!

-Make your own phyllo cups!
-I did not do this for this recipe but it is a cheaper option.
+I did not make my own for this recipe but it is a cheaper option.
 Yes it takes a tad more effort but I think they look better and taste better.
 You also will save money and have more bang for your hard earned buck!

 A 1 lb. phyllo package is also about $3.50 and should give you at least 36 cups!

 Isn't it is SO hard to find a delicious make ahead appetizer?
 You have to consider how you will keep everything fresh, how you will transport the food, keep it warm, and of course how you will reheat the food without it drying out.

 Most appetizers can get very dry when reheated so that is something that I always think about before bringing food anywhere.

 The GOOD thing about these cups is that you don't need to worry about drying them out because they come pre-baked!